REPEATER ETTIQUETTE & OPERATING PROCEDURES

 take.

-enters the roundtable, those stations using the repeater, and the next station
+a new station enters the roundtable, those stations using the repeater, and the

-in rotation should acknowledge the new station AND turn it over to them, or let
+next station in rotation should acknowledge the new station AND turn it over to

-them know what their place is in the rotation.
-Also indicate who they should
+them, or let them know what their place is in the rotation.
+Also indicate who

-turn it over to in order to keep the rotation intact.
-Remember to give your
+they should turn it over to in order to keep the rotation intact.
+Remember to

-name as a matter of introduction so everyone becomes familiar with you!
+give your name as a matter of introduction so everyone becomes familiar with

-roundtable discussion make it a practice to turn the repeater over to the next
+in a roundtable discussion make it a practice to turn the repeater over to the

-party in the conversation.
-Don’t assume everyone will remember when it is their
+next party in the conversation.
+Don’t assume everyone will remember when it is

-turn.
-Not turning it over can cause confusion and instigates double-keying
+their turn.
+Not turning it over can cause confusion and instigates

 are heard.